Business Ethics and Code of Conduct

 This policy #201 is an integral part of the Company's Code of Conduct, which is introduced under policy #111.

 In order to provide equal employment and advancement opportunities to all individuals, employment decisions at ScanSource will be based on merit, qualifications, and abilities.
-ScanSource does not discriminate in employment opportunities or practices on the basis of race, religion, color, sex, national origin, age, veteran status, uniformed services status, disability as provided in the Americans with Disabilities Act and any Amendments thereof, sexual orientation, ancestry, marital status, political affiliation, genetic information, or any other characteristic protected by federal, state, or local law.
+ScanSource does not discriminate in employment opportunities or practices on the basis of race, color, religion, sex, national origin, age, protected disability, genetic information, veteran or uniformed service status, pregnancy, childbirth, or related medical conditions, including, but not limited to, lactation or any other protected characteristic in accordance with applicable federal, state, or local laws.
 This statement does not constitute an employment contract.
 Employment is at-will.